shivanraptor/PHP-DB-Manager/README.md

 Step 4:
-Create a "config.db.inc.php" in "conf/" folder to configure the connection parameters to MySQL database
+Create a `config.db.inc.php` in `conf/` folder to configure the connection parameters to MySQL database

     <?php
     $db_settings = array(